pwwang/python-varname/README.md

     func = function(), function()   # func = ('func', 'func')

     func = func1 = function()  # func == func1 == 'func'
-    # a warning will be printed
+    # a warning will be shown
     # since you may not want func1 to be 'func'

     x = func(y = func())  # x == 'x'